PEZ/languages-visualizations/README.md

 ## How this was built

 The visualizations app is written with [Replicant](https://github.com/cjohansen/replicant) (the page with “navigation”) and [Quil](https://github.com/quil/quil) (the animated visualizations).
-There are also some [Babashka](https://github.com/babashka/babashka) tasks for running benchmarks and collecting the JSON files written by the [hyperfine](https://github.com/sharkdp/hyperfine) benchmark runner.
-Some of the icons come from [techicons.dev](https://techicons.dev/).
+Some of the language logos come from [techicons.dev](https://techicons.dev/).

 I hope you fork this project and have some fun with it. 😄